WinVector/Examples/replyr/example.md

     ## #   arr_time_sd <dbl>, sched_arr_time_sd <dbl>, arr_delay_sd <dbl>,
     ## #   carrier_sd <dbl>, flight_sd <dbl>

-Special code for remote data is needed as none of the obvious candidates (`base::summary`, `dplyr::glimpse`, or `broom:glance`) currently (as March 4, 2017) are intended to work with remote data sources.
+Special code for remote data is needed as none of the obvious candidates (`base::summary`, `dplyr::glimpse`, or `broom:glance`) currently (as of March 4, 2017) are intended to work with remote data sources.

 ``` r
 summary(flts)